High-tech lives spur back-to-basic fitness workouts

-NEW YORK (Reuters) - While people are becoming more dependent on high-tech gadgets in many areas of life, fitness experts say they are turning back to basics for their workout routines.
+NEW YORK, Nov 11 (Reuters) - While people are becoming more dependent on high-tech gadgets in many areas of life, fitness experts say they are turning back to basics for their workout routines.

 They see more exercisers shedding prop-heavy fitness classes for short-burst, equipment-free workouts.